This code is part of KQCircuits

 from kqcircuits.simulations.simulation import Simulation, get_simulation_layer_by_name

-from kqcircuits.util.parameters import Param, pdt, add_parameters_from
+from kqcircuits.util.parameters import add_parameters_from

-[docs] @add_parameters_from(Simulation, "name", "box", "extra_json_data") class CrossSectionSimulation: """Class for co-planar waveguide cross-section simulations.
+[docs] @add_parameters_from(Simulation, "name", "material_dict", "extra_json_data") class CrossSectionSimulation: """Base class for cross-section simulation geometries.
+The geometry consist of 2-dimensional layers which are thought as cross sections of 3-dimensional geometry.
+This allows for modeling waveguide-like geometries where the cross section is constant for relatively long segments.
 This class is intended to be subclassed by a specific simulation implementation; The subclass should implement the method 'build' which defines the simulation geometry and material properties.
-Layer names in cross-section geometry don't need to obey KQC default layers.
-The layers use following name coding: - Layer name 'vacuum' is reserved for vacuum material.
-The vacuum layer can be left empty; then the simulation export fills the empty space inside the 'box' with vacuum. - All layers that include word 'signal' are considered as signal metals.
-Different signal layers are considered as separate signals so that the result matrices has row and column for each signal layer.
-The order of signals is the same as where they are introduced by calling 'get_sim_layer' function. - All layers that include word 'ground' are considered as ground metal. - Any other layer is considered as dielectric.
-The permittivity can be set using the 'set_permittivity' function. """ LIBRARY_NAME = None # This is needed by some methods inherited from Element. london_penetration_depth = Param( pdt.TypeDouble, "London penetration depth of metals", 0.0, unit="m", docstring="London penetration depth is implemented for one signal simulation only", ) xsection_source_class = Param( pdt.TypeNone, "Simulation class XSection tool was used on", None, docstring="Class from which the simulation was generated using the XSection tool.
-Used to get the schema.", ) def __init__(self, layout, **kwargs): """Initialize a CrossSectionSimulation.
+The helper function 'insert_layer' should be called internally to build the geometry. """ LIBRARY_NAME = None # This is needed by some methods inherited from Element. def __init__(self, layout, **kwargs): """Initialize a CrossSectionSimulation.
 The initializer parses parameters, creates a top cell, and then calls `self.build` to create the simulation geometry.
-Args: layout: the layout on which to create the simulation Keyword arguments: `**kwargs`: Any parameter can be passed as a keyword argument. """ if layout is None or not isinstance(layout, pya.Layout): error_text = "Cannot create simulation with invalid or nil layout." error = ValueError(error_text) logging.error(error_text) raise error self.layout = layout schema = type(self).get_schema() # Apply kwargs or default value for parameter, item in schema.items(): if parameter in kwargs: setattr(self, parameter, kwargs[parameter]) else: setattr(self, parameter, item.default) self.cell = kwargs["cell"] if "cell" in kwargs else layout.create_cell(self.name) self.layer_dict = dict() self.permittivity_dict = dict() self.units = kwargs.get("units", "um") self.build() # Inherit specific methods from Element get_schema = classmethod(Element.get_schema.__func__)
+Args: layout: the layout on which to create the simulation Keyword arguments: `**kwargs`: Any parameter can be passed as a keyword argument. """ if layout is None or not isinstance(layout, pya.Layout): error_text = "Cannot create simulation with invalid or nil layout." error = ValueError(error_text) logging.error(error_text) raise error self.layout = layout schema = type(self).get_schema() # Apply kwargs or default value for parameter, item in schema.items(): if parameter in kwargs: setattr(self, parameter, kwargs[parameter]) else: setattr(self, parameter, item.default) self.cell = kwargs["cell"] if "cell" in kwargs else layout.create_cell(self.name) self.layers = {} self.units = kwargs.get("units", "um") self.build() self.process_layers() # Inherit specific methods from Element get_schema = classmethod(Element.get_schema.__func__) get_layers = Simulation.get_layers get_parameters = Simulation.get_parameters is_metal = Simulation.is_metal get_material_dict = Simulation.get_material_dict check_material_dict = Simulation.check_material_dict

 [docs] @abc.abstractmethod def build(self): """Build simulation geometry.
 This method is to be overridden, and the overriding method should create the geometry to be simulated. """ return

 [docs] def get_simulation_data(self): """Return the simulation data in dictionary form.
-Returns: dictionary of relevant parameters for simulation """ simulation_data = { "simulation_name": self.name, "units": self.units, "box": self.box, "london_penetration_depth": self.london_penetration_depth, **{"{}_permittivity".format(k): v for k, v in self.permittivity_dict.items()}, } return simulation_data
+Returns: dictionary of relevant parameters for simulation """ simulation_data = { "simulation_name": self.name, "units": self.units, "layers": self.layers, "material_dict": self.check_material_dict(), } return simulation_data